connorocampo/website/src/blog/front-end-development/a-non-technical-interview-tip.md

 Since starting my journey into front-end development (and after leaving a tech-related position), I’ve interviewed with a number of companies and 9/10 times have gotten the green light to advance to the next round.

 Unfortunately, circumstances have come up where I had to decline moving forward.
-DM for details if interested.

 I do not claim to be a master of the front-end, in fact, there is so much for me to learn.
 Naturally, in this ever-changing industry, there always will be.